MicrosoftDocs/entra-docs/docs/identity/users/convert-external-users-internal.md

 ## Testing external user conversion

-When testing external user conversion, it is recommended to use test accounts or accounts that wouldn't create a disruption if they are unavailable.
+When testing external user conversion, we recommend that you use test accounts or accounts that wouldn't create a disruption if they were to become unavailable.

 ### Requirements